-Our interview notes are thoroughly reviewed by our Medical Advisor, Dr. Stephanie Hartselle, MD, Assistant Professor of Psychiatry at Brown University and Distinguished Fellow of the American Academy of Child and Adolescent Psychiatry.
+Our clinical team is led by our Medical Director, Dr. Stephanie Hartselle, MD, who is an Assistant Professor of Psychiatry at Brown University and Distinguished Fellow of the American Academy of Child and Adolescent Psychiatry.
 When there are remaining concerns or gaps, Dr. Hartselle asks additional questions so we can follow up with the providers for clarification.
-For medication prescribers (psychiatrists and nurse practitioners), Dr. Hartselle personally conducts the interviews.
+Dr. Hartselle personally conducts the interviews for medication prescribers.

 Finally, we ask for professional references whenever deemed necessary.
 We take our vetting process seriously and take action on any concerns we hear from users.